ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 services to exist.
 Financial derivatives provide an alternative.
-Here, instead of a single issuer providing the funds to back up an asset, a decentralized market of speculators, betting that the price of a cryptographic reference asset (eg. ETH) will go up, plays that role.
+Here, instead of a single issuer providing the funds to back up an asset, a decentralized market of speculators, betting that the price of a cryptographic reference asset (eg. CLK) will go up, plays that role.
 Unlike issuers, speculators have no option to default on their side of the bargain because the hedging contract holds their funds in escrow.
 Note that this approach is not fully decentralized, because a trusted